Vitriol

 Vitriol is the general chemical name encompassing a class of chemical compounds comprising sulfates of certain metals – originally, iron or copper.
 Those mineral substances were distinguished by their color, such as green vitriol for hydrated iron(II) sulfate and blue vitriol for hydrated copper(II) sulfate.

-These materials were found originally as crystals formed by evaporation of groundwater that percolated through sulfide minerals and collected in pools on the floors of old mines.
-The word vitriol comes from the Latin word vitriolus, meaning "small glass", as those crystals resembled small pieces of colored glass.
+These materials were found originally as crystals of sulfate minerals, formed by evaporation of groundwater that percolated through sulfide minerals and collected in pools on the floors of old mines.
+The word vitriol comes from the Latin word vitriolum, lit. 'small glass', as those crystals resembled small pieces of colored glass.

-Oil of vitriol was an old name for concentrated sulfuric acid, which was historically obtained through the destructive distillation (pyrolysis) of vitriols (sulfates).
-The name, abbreviated to vitriol, continued to be used for this viscous liquid long after the minerals came to be termed "sulfates".
-The figurative term vitriolic in the sense of "harshly condemnatory" is derived from the corrosive nature of this substance.